ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-icons}

-The CKEditor 5 library has a collection of icons representing different editor functionalities.
+The CKEditor&nbsp;5 library has a collection of icons representing different editor functionalities.
 Icons are SVG files and follow the style of the surrounding text.
-You can instantiate an icon with the `IconView` class.
-The `content` property stores the SVG source of the icon.
+You can instantiate an icon with the {@link module:ui/icon/iconview~IconView `IconView`} class.
+The {@link module:ui/icon/iconview~IconView#content `content`} property stores the SVG source of the icon.

 ```js
 import { IconView } from '@ckeditor/ckeditor5-ui';